-The City of Bowling Green offices will be closed on Monday, May 28, in observation of Memorial Day.
+The City of Bowling Green offices will be closed on Monday, Sept.
+3 in observation of Labor Day.
 As a result, all refuse and recycling collection will be delayed by one day per the following: – Regular Monday collection will be collected on Tuesday. – Regular Tuesday collection will be collected on Wednesday. – Regular Wednesday collection will be collected on Thursday. – Regular Thursday collection will be collected on Friday.
 Questions about this schedule or the city’s refuse/recycling program may be directed to the Public Works Department at 419-354-6227.

 The window to schedule a September brush collection will be open from Sept.
 1 to Sept.
 10. Residents requesting brush collection should call 419-354-6227 no later than Sept.
 10 so that they may be added to the list of locations where crews will stop.
 Collection is scheduled to begin on Sept.
 17. Brush collection will occur during the third week of April, May, September and October.
 Residents need to call Public Works by the second Monday of the respective month to schedule a brush collection.
 Current restrictions for brush collection remain – such as the size of tree limbs and no yard waste (grass clippings).
 Residents are encouraged to visit the city’s website for more information and details.
 Information about these changes may be found on the Public Works Division webpage or residents may call Public Works at 419-354-6227.